Absorbing Discrete Diffusion for Speech Enhancement: Background

 where $\sigma(t) \geq 0$ is the noise schedule and $M$ was set to $K+1$ without loss of generality.
 The reverse time process is given by the following reverse transition rate matrix~\cite{kelly1979reversibility,sun2023score},

+where superscripts denote indexing of matrices and vectors.
 Simulating the reversal thus requires estimating the concrete score $\frac{p_t^m}{p_t^n}$~\cite{meng2022concrete}, which can be done using a neural network trained with denoising score entropy~\cite{lou2024discrete}.
 Alternatively, the score network can be reparametrized to predict a time-independent conditional distribution over clean data~\cite{ou2025your}.
 The following denoising cross-entropy (DCE) can thus be used as the training objective,

 where the variable $t$ was changed to $\lambda = 1 - e^{-\int_0^t \sigma(s) ds}$, which is the probability of a code being absorbed in $[0, t]$ during the forward process, $q_\theta$ is the conditional distribution predicted by the neural network, which is often parametrized such that $q_\theta(M \mid \cdot) = 0$, and $\delta$ is the Kronecker delta.